Push scripts from a Git repo to a JSS. Includes templating and tagging.

 $ python setup.py install

 You can use it on the commandine like this:

-# Create a new tag, v1.0.1, and export my_great_script.py to a script object of the same name on the JSS $ git2jss --file my_great_script.py --create --tag v1.0.1 # Export the file localscript.sh to a Script object on the JSS called do_something_great.sh # using the existing tag v0.0.9 $ git2jss --file localscript.sh --name do_something_great.sh --tag v0.0.9 # Export the file check_firewall.sh to a ComputerExtensionAttribute object on the JSS called # FirewallCheck, using the existing tag v0.0.9 $ git2jss --mode ComputerExtensionAttribute --file check_firewall.sh --name check-firewall # Export each script in the current folder that has a script object on the server # with a matching name, and exists at tag v1.0.2 $ git2jss --all --tag v1.0.2 # Show information about the currently configured JSS (or enter details if none configured) $ git2jss --jss-info
+# Export the file localscript.sh to a Script object on the JSS called do_something_great.sh # using the existing tag v0.0.9 $ git tag v0.0.9 && git push origin v0.0.9 $ git2jss --file localscript.sh --name do_something_great.sh --tag v0.0.9 # Export the file run-softwareupdate.py at the head of the master branch # to an object on the JSS with the same name $ git2jss --file run-softwareupdate.py --branch master # Export the file check_firewall.sh to a ComputerExtensionAttribute object on the JSS called # FirewallCheck, using the existing tag v0.0.9 $ git2jss --mode ComputerExtensionAttribute --file check_firewall.sh --name check-firewall --tag v0.0.9 # Export each script in the current folder that has a script object on the server # with a matching name, and exists at tag v1.0.2 $ git2jss --all --tag v1.0.2 # Or do the same for all files at the head of branch 'production' $ git2jss --all --branch production # Show information about the currently configured JSS (or enter details if none configured) $ git2jss --jss-info

 The following variables, if embedded into your script, will be replaced with the indicated values when being transferred to the JSS

 |@@VERSION||If –tag was used: The name of the git tag that you have specified (eg v1.0.1) If –branch was used: The commit hash of the last change of the file, and a note of the branch|